magiclabs-ai/mb-web-sdk/packages/web-sdk/README.md

 #### Autofill
 > :warning:
-> Only available on mock mode.
+> Only available in mock mode.

 To create a surface with autofill, call the `surface.autofill` function.
 Once ready, an event will be sent to the listener you created earlier.